United Shoe Machinery Corporation: History

 The Smithsonian National Museum of American History provides the following account of the history of the United Shoe Machinery Corporation.

 The United Shoe Machinery Company was formed in 1899 by the consolidation of three shoe machinery firms in the industry: Goodyear Shoe Machinery Company; Consolidated McKay Lasting Machine Company; and McKay Shoe Machinery Company.
 The new company continued the practice previously followed by its constituent firms of renting machinery that it manufactured instead of selling it.
 After the 1899 merger, United grew quite rapidly.
 In 1903, it began construction of a new factory in Beverly, Massachusetts about thirty-five miles from Boston.
 At its peak, this company employed 9,000 workers and produced eighty-five percent of all shoemaking machines in the United States.
 By 1910, it had an eighty percent share of the shoe machinery market with assets reaching forty million dollars, and it had acquired control of branch companies in foreign countries.
 In 1917, the United Shoe Machinery Corporation, incorporated in 1905, absorbed the United Shoe Machinery Company.
 The United Shoe Machinery Corporation had its headquarters in Boston and its main manufacturing plant in Beverly, Massachusetts.
 In 1968, the United Shoe Machinery Corporation changed its name to USM Corporation.
 In 1976, United Shoe Machinery Company merged with Emhart Industries and produced the modern-day Emhart Corporation.
 In 1989, in order to resist a two billion dollar takeover attempt by a New York investment group (which included oil heir Gordon P. Getty), Emhart merged with Black & Decker Corporation.
 The merged company operates from Black & Decker's headquarters in Towson, Maryland.
 The company headquarters in Farmington, Connecticut, were closed in June 1989.

 Since its founding, the United Shoe Machinery Company was embroiled in legal disputes and controversial business practices.
 By 1916, the factory sent out 24,000 machines per year.
-Unusually for its time, the company leased out its shoe manufacturing equipment, rather than selling it.
-A boot factory could use 50 different machines to stay competitive.
-The Bewerly(sic) site had food halls seating 700 employees, break rooms, leisure facilities, apprenticeship and a hospital.
+The company leased out its shoe manufacturing equipment, rather than selling it.
+A boot factory could use fifty different machines to stay competitive.
+The Beverly site had food halls seating 700 employees, break rooms, leisure facilities, apprenticeship and a hospital.
 The company designed, built and tested the machines, and then disassembled them and sent them to customer factories.